Sitecore/sitecore-marketplace-sdk/packages/client/README.md

 })();
 ```

-For an overview of all the possible values, refer to the `MutationMap` interface in the `sdk-types.ts` file of the package.
+For an overview of all the possible values, refer to the [`MutationMap` interface](../../docs/client/interfaces/MutationMap.md).

 > [!NOTE]
 > Behind the scenes, the Host SDK (integrated via the internal `core` package) attaches the required user token and performs the HTTP request on behalf of the Marketplace app (the client).